egmsia01/egmsia01/README.md

 <div align="center">
 	GitHub 活动图
 </div>

+# Hi there! 👋

+I'm gemingjia, a passionate Java programmer and a third-year computer science student.
+Welcome to my Github profile!

+## About Me

+- 🔭 I’m currently working on honing my Java skills and exploring various software development projects.
+- 🌱 I’m currently learning advanced Java concepts and frameworks like SpringBoot and Spring Cloud.
+- 👯 I’m looking to collaborate on open-source Java projects to contribute to the developer community.
+- 💼 I'm actively seeking internships or part-time opportunities to gain real-world experience in Java development.
+- 😄 Pronouns: He/Him
 <!--
 **gemingjia/gemingjia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.